joao-frohlich/cpython/Doc/library/re.rst

       >>> re.split(r'(\W*)', '...words...')
       ['', '...', '', '', 'w', '', 'o', '', 'r', '', 'd', '', 's', '...', '', '', '']

-   The expression's behaviour can be modified by specifying a *flags* value.
-   Values can be any of the `flags`_ variables, combined using bitwise OR (the ``|`` operator).

    .. versionchanged:: 3.1
       Added the optional flags argument.

    .. versionchanged:: 3.7
       Added support of splitting on a pattern that could match an empty string.

-   .. deprecated:: 3.13
-      Passing *maxsplit* and *flags* as positional arguments is deprecated.
-      In future Python versions they will be :ref:`keyword-only parameters <keyword-only_parameter>`.

 .. function:: findall(pattern, string, flags=0)